-When it comes to digital marketing, B2C marketers seem like they get to have all the fun.
-They can talk directly to consumers, tell gripping stories in their blog to tug at their audience’s heartstrings, or push out one hilarious Facebook post after the other.
-They’re the ones who can get away with being informal, lively, and entertaining, and there’s just no way for professional, serious B2B marketers to put that much fun in their straightforward marketing content – or is there?
+When it comes to digital marketing, it can seem like B2C marketers have all the fun.
+They can talk directly to consumers, tell gripping stories in their blog to tug at their audience’s heartstrings, and push out one hilarious Facebook post after the other.
+They’re the ones who can get away with being informal, lively, and entertaining.
+There’s just no way for professional, serious B2B marketers to put that much fun in their straightforward marketing content—or is there?

 B2B content needs to tie into your business's overall #marketing strategy. 💼— Shama Hyder (@Shama) January 13, 2022

 Always make sure that your writing style fits your company’s brand and that the content you’re creating has a specific purpose within the context of your marketing strategy.